-Ditch and Canal

-Maintenance Maintain perennial herbaceous vegetation on all ditch and canal banks to protect

-and Water them from erosion or provide an alternative means for preventing sediment from
+Maintain perennial herbaceous vegetation on all ditch and canal banks to protect them from erosion or provide an alternative means for preventing sediment from moving off site.

-Management moving offsite.

-3.4.1.

-Guidance: Many sod operations use ditches to manage stormwater runoff from fields.
+Guidance: Many VAC operations use ditches to manage stormwater runoff from fields.
 Ditches can carry sediments, N, and P from fields into receiving waters.
 Ditches that are properly designed and maintained, however, provide treatment and minimize effects on water quality.
 In many cases, vegetation on ditch banks or in ditches will protect the ditches from erosion and trap sediments to prevent offsite transport downstream.
 When properly maintained, water control structures also help to slow the velocity of ditch water and prevent bank erosion.
 Retaining water in ditches promotes nutrient removal and sediment settling.
 Vegetated buffers along ditch and canal banks also help stabilize banks, and trap and reduce sediments, N, and P from entering these conveyances.
-Use care to minimize the buildup of clippings in waterways and irrigation ditches, and never dump them in wetlands.
+Use care to minimize the buildup of culled vegetables, crop residue, or byproduct of VAC harvest in waterways and irrigation ditches, and never dump them in wetlands.